xeroctl files

 Delete a file from the platform.
 This is permanent and cannot be undone.

-Use --dry-run to preview the operation.
+Use the global --dry-run flag to preview the operation.

 # Delete a file

-xeroctl files file-abc123 --delete
+xeroctl files file-9f1b3c2d4e5f6071829a3b4c --delete

 # Preview without deleting

-xeroctl files file-abc123 --delete --dry-run
+xeroctl files file-9f1b3c2d4e5f6071829a3b4c --delete --dry-run

 There is no confirmation prompt for file deletion.
 Use --dry-run

 to verify the target before committing.
+The flag is honored only by

 Purpose Values